Welcome to Hawaiʻi:

 In addition to respecting Kānaka culture, it’s crucial to be a conscientious traveler and minimize your impact on the environment and local communities.
 Here are some tips for being a respectful visitor:

-• Support Local Businesses: Support locally-owned and Kānaka-owned businesses and artisans during your stay.
+- Support Local Businesses: Support locally-owned and Kānaka-owned businesses and artisans during your stay.
 Not only does this help the local economy, but it also allows you to experience authentic Hawaiian culture.
-Check back here before the meeting for a list of Kānaka-owned businesses near the conference center.
+Check out our list of Kānaka-owned businesses near the conference center.

 For more tips on being a respectful traveler, check out Hawai’i Is Not Our Playground, What Native Hawaiians Want You To Know Before You Visit, Shaka Guide – 12 Ways to Be a Respectful Traveler in Hawaiʻi and USA Today – Hawaiʻi Respectful Tourism.